pymor/school_website_2025/pages/program.md

 # Time and Place

-The pyMOR School and User Meeting will take place from Monday at 9:00 to Friday at 12:00 (September 8-12).
+The pyMOR School will take place from Monday at 9:00 to Friday at 12:00 (September 8-12).
 The timetable will be adapted based on the registrants' interests.

 # Materials